perladvent/perldotcom/content/article/_pub_1999_12_p5pdigest_THISWEEK-19991226.md

 ### [`DProf`]{#DProf}

-HÃ¥kon Alstadheim supplied a patch to `Devel::DProf` that allows the user to specify the data output file, via an environment variable.
+Håkon Alstadheim supplied a patch to `Devel::DProf` that allows the user to specify the data output file, via an environment variable.

 ### [Various]{#Various}